pydrake.symbolic

 See the above overload for the exceptions that it might throw.

-EvaluatePartial(self: pydrake.symbolic.Expression, env: Dict[pydrake.symbolic.Variable, float]) pydrake.symbolic.Expression
+EvaluatePartial(self: pydrake.symbolic.Expression, env: dict[pydrake.symbolic.Variable, float]) pydrake.symbolic.Expression

 Partially evaluates this expression using an environment env.
 Internally, this method promotes env into a substitution (Variable → Expression) and call Evaluate::Substitute with it.